mads-hartmann/sbt-plugin-examples/README.markdown

 ---

 This was prepared for a talk on developing SBT Plugin I gave at PHASE meeting one time in january 2012.
-The presentation is [here](https://raw.github.com/mads379/sbt-plugin-examples/master/Building-SBT-Plugins.pdf "here"):
+The presentation is [here](https://raw.github.com/mads379/sbt-plugin-examples/master/Building-SBT-Plugins.pdf "here").

 ---